superlloyd/Galador.Reflection/README.md

 However all test currently run successfully on .NET Core.

 **REMARK** The source here is contained in a VS 2015 project.
 It is also required since I use some C# 6 and .NET 4.5 features.
-One can download VS2015 for free [here](https://www.visualstudio.com/products/visual-studio-community-vs)
+One can download VS2015 for free [here](https://www.visualstudio.com/products/visual-studio-community-vs).

+**REMARK** The minimum .NET version supported is .NET4.5.
+There are so many little things which don't amount to much separately, but all together will make porting it to earlier version of .NET just a pain I am not interested in.

 ### Serializer